rynobax/ok-form/README.md

 ### `any.validate(value: any): Result`

-Validates a value using the schema
+Validates a value using the schema.
 // TODO: Note that this casts first

 ```